-Bellarmine University is a Catholic school that offers over 50 majors in business, education, health sciences, nursing and arts and sciences.
-There are eight criminal justice faculty members, and the program offers students an opportunity to be part of the Thespians Incarcerated program, where they work with inmates to put on plays and musicals.
+Bellarmine University is a Catholic school that offers around 50 majors in business, education, health sciences, nursing and arts and sciences.
+There are ten criminal justice faculty members.

 Bachelor of Arts in Criminal Justice Studies

-The criminal justice studies program is 126 credits and teaches students about the psychological and biological aspects of criminal behavior.
+The criminal justice studies program is 120 credits and teaches students about the psychological and biological aspects of criminal behavior.
 Students also learn about the criminal justice system, the courts and the prison system.
-Courses cover topics in criminal profiling, crime and society, corrections and law enforcement.
+Courses cover topics in criminal profiling, crime and the media, and corrections.
 The program also requires that students conduct and present an independent research project.
-Study abroad opportunities are available in more than 50 countries.
+Study abroad opportunities are available in more than 60 countries.

 University of Louisville

 The University of Louisville's Department of Justice Administration offers degree programs at the bachelor's and master's level; both programs are available on-campus and online.
 A Ph.D. in Administration of Justice is also offered on-campus.
-There are 23 faculty members that work in the department.
+There are over 20 faculty members that work in the department.